 The AC system is a sealed unit.
 It is not something you will inspect or service unless you notice a change.
 If you notice a change in the temperature of the air through the AC vents (not as cold as it should be), schedule an inspection.

 What common symptoms indicate you may need to replace the AC Low-Pressure Hose?

 - Air conditioning is not as cold as it should be.

 - Air conditioning does not work at all.

 How important is this service?

 In addition to your comfort, air conditioning systems add value to your vehicle.
-You should keep your AC fully operational.
+It would be best if you kept your AC fully operational.
 In some systems, the hot and cold air are blended to achieve the desired temperature setting.
 In these cases, when the AC system fails, you will not only NOT get any cold air, but the entire temperature regulation is thrown off.